23 Types of Glue Perfect for Every Adhesive Application

 Glues can be categorized based on their application.
 Or, more accurately, their best sector of application.
 Because most adhesives can be used for a couple of different purposes, optimal performance can be gained by using glues in jobs they’re best at.

 Although a wide range of glues can be used to join woods, yellow glue is the most widely used one.
 And it has been in use since ancient times.
 It’s a water-based glue having vinyl acetate as the primary gluing agent.
 You can find this under the name "carpenter's glue" at the stores, or just wood glue.

-The yellow glue is very strong and doesn’t need much curing.
+The yellow glue is very strong and doesn’t need much curing, though you should clamp surfaces together and make sure your wood glue isn't expired (start to consider it after 3 years).
 For special effects in wood projects, it’s often combined with sawdust.
 In some cases, mod podges, polyurethane, or super glue are used for woodworking.
 Once it seeps down into the wood fibers, it will hold incredibly well.

 White glue is your basic types of adhesive glues you would use for arts and crafts in elementary school.
 It's not an incredibly strong glue but works with simple materials like construction paper, popsicle sticks, paper mache, etc. This also makes cleaning glue out of carpet less difficult, which your kids will absolutely cause you to need to learn how to do.